arangodb/docs/3.9/data-modeling-naming-conventions-database-names.md

 enabled they will remain permanently enabled so that existing databases with extended names remain accessible.

 Please be aware that dumps containing extended database names cannot be restored into older versions that only support the traditional naming convention.
-In a cluster setup, it is required to use the same database naming convention for all coordinators and DB servers of the cluster.
+In a cluster setup, it is required to use the same database naming convention for all Coordinators and DB-Servers of the cluster.
 Otherwise the startup will be refused.
 In DC2DC setups it is also required to use the same database naming convention for both datacenters to avoid incompatibilities.
 {% endhint %}